Avalors/RISC-V-Team2/README.md

 This project was done as a team of 4.
 We are team 2 (H.A.D.E.S), each with distinct roles for the coursework (we switched roles after lab 4):
-  - Elson Tho: register file & testing own modules
+  - Elson Tho: completing full RISC-V instruction set by editing the control unit, ALU & register file, instruction memory, testing & verification, MUX, pipelining, f1_lights, made the new top file for the pipeline branch
-  - Ahmed Hamid: control unit & testing own modules
+  - Ahmed Hamid: program counter, sign extension, ROM, instruction memory, control unit, data memory (assembly, module & testbench), pipelining (forwarding, flushing, stalling; hazard unit), PDF
-  - Antoine Divet: ALU & testing own modules
+  - Antoine Divet: top module and testbench, basic assembly instructions (xor, or, counter), doit script, data memory, cache, admin work (README, team statements, logbooks)
-  - Jihwan Shin: integration and testbenching
+  - Jihwan Shin: foundations of instruction memory, sign extension, PDF testbench

 We used three different branches (one for lab4, one for single cycle, one for pipelining) to explicitly show the evolution of our work.